Cloud-PG/prometheus-hpa/README.md

 <a name="quickstart"></a>
 ## Quick Start
 This repository requires a Kubernetes 1.13 installation (to do this at CERN https://github.com/dmwm/CMSKubernetes/blob/master/kubernetes/cmsweb/docs/end-to-end.md).
 We will go through an example which shows how to scale our applications according to the values of some metrics collected by Prometheus.

-To do this, frist of all we need some exporters that make metrics about our third-party apps available to Prometheus Server: Prometheus will then regularly look for those exporters (scraping) and will save those metrics into "time series".
+To do this, frist of all we need some exporters that make metrics about our third-party apps available to Prometheus Server.

+Prometheus will then regularly look for those exporters (scraping) and will save those metrics into "time series".

 In order to use those time series for autoscaling, we need a Prometheus Adapter that will get and manipulate those time series, and will then expose them through some API (Custom Metrics API).